BooksForEdu/MX3M/README.md

 # Moto X3M Online For Free
-Use the pages link to play!
+Use the pages link here: https://booksforedu.github.io/MX3M/ to play!